fauu/Kamite/README.md

 ### Pop-up dictionary

-The basic task around which Kamite is designed is using a pop-up dictionary browser extension to help you decipher the text you understand only partially.
+The basic task around which Kamite is designed is using a third-party pop-up dictionary browser extension to learn through deciphering text you understand only partially.
+The examples of such extensions are [Yomichan], [rikaikun], and [10ten Japanese Reader][10ten].
-The recommended such extension is **Yomichan**, which, as can be read on its website, “stands apart in its goal of being an all-encompassing learning tool as opposed to a mere browser-based dictionary”.

-[Yomichan’s website][Yomichan] contains a basic installation and usage guide.
+For Yomichan, [its website][Yomichan] contains a basic installation and usage guide.
 Additional dictionaries and setup tips for Yomichan can be found in other places, such as [Animecards: Setting up Yomichan][animecards-yomichan], [TheMoeWay: Yomichan Setup Tutorial][themoeway-yomichan], or [Anacreon DJT:
 Yomichan Frequency Dictionaries][anacreon-yomichan-freq].